-Decks are made from seven plies of maple.
-You might think so, but there are new skateboard constructions by many deck brands that longer-lasting boards, more pop and what not.
+Decks are made from seven plies of maplewood.
+Well, you might think so, but there are new skateboard constructions by many deck brands that promise longer-lasting boards, more pop and whatnot.
 The BLK ICE decks from Plan B supposedly slide better and are lighter than usual boards.
-Reason enough to take a closer look at those boards.
+Reason enough to take a closer look at these boards.

-As you might have guessed the BLK ICE coating of the Plan B decks is located on the decks’ bottom sheet.
-The layer gives the graphic a nice, shiny effect and remembers of some sort of clear varnish.
+As you might have guessed, the BLK ICE coating of the Plan B decks is located on the deck’s bottom sheet.
+The layer gives the graphic a nice, shiny effect and resembles some sort of clear varnish.
 But the question is: Can you recognise a difference when sliding?

-First I tested the deck on curbs in a skate park.
+First, I tested the deck on curbs in a skate park.
 To be honest, I was a little bit shocked when I locked into the first Noseslide and the board literally slipped away under my feet.
-The BLK ICE coating makes the deck slide like hell on the smooth curb.
-Especially on rails you will keep your full speed during the slide what might feels a bit creepy in the beginning but makes sliding a great deal of fun after getting used to it.
+The BLK ICE coating made the deck slide like hell on the smooth curb.
+You will keep your full speed during the slide, especially on rails, which may feel a bit weird in the beginning but makes sliding a great deal of fun once you’re used to it.

 How long does the BLK ICE coating last?

-As a matter of fact, the BLK ICE layer lasts quite a while since the surface gets slurred by the first slides as it happens with screen-printed decks.
+As a matter of fact, the BLK ICE layer lasts quite a while since the surface first gets blurry from the first slides as it does with screen-printed decks.
 It took me about 15 hours of skating in various sessions to “slide away” the coating and reveal the wood of the bottom sheet.
-Something that already happens after a short amount of time with standard decks.
+This is something that already happens after a short amount of time with standard decks.
 But this didn’t mean that the deck was done!

-Weird but frequently asked question: Has the deck good pop?
-Let’s put it that way: the board is very responsive and a tough guy.
-Even after about 30 hours of skating, I didn’t get the feeling that the deck lost its tension or got soggy.
+Weird but frequently asked question: Does the deck have good pop?
+Let’s put it this way: the board is very responsive and a tough guy.
+Even after about 30 hours of skating, I didn’t get the feeling that the deck had lost any of its tension.
 I don’t know if that’s a result of the high-quality processing of the deck or a side effect of the BLK ICE coating.
 But who cares?
 I definitely could tell a difference between this board and a usual seven ply.
 The only problem that I faced after some sessions was that the nose started to chip.
 Anyway, this is probably something that the most innovative constructions won’t be able to avoid.
-Further, I didn’t recognise that the board is much lighter than a common skateboard deck but facing the other talents of the BLK ICE board, this shouldn’t be an issue.
+Furthermore, I didn’t find that the board is much lighter than a common skateboard deck, but considering the other talents of the BLK ICE board, this shouldn’t be an issue.

 Do you want to do slides all day and need a suitable deck?
 The BLK ICE series from Plan B is exactly the right thing for you!
-Opposed to my expectations, there are no empty marketing phrases behind the term.
-These decks can really make you slide faster and longer under some circumstances and do convince with unexpected durability.
+Opposed to my expectations, there are no empty marketing promises behind the term.
+These decks can really make you slide faster and longer under some circumstances and does impress with its unexpected durability.